sanskar024/Advanced_chatbot_langgraph/README.md

 numbers, and consider wiring this into CI (fail the build on a score regression against a fixed golden dataset) for a real evaluation gate.

-## Notable fixes vs. the original version

-- `DuckDuckGoSearchRun(region="us-en")` was invalid (`region` belongs on `DuckDuckGoSearchAPIWrapper`, not the tool itself) — fixed by constructing the wrapper explicitly.
-- The original checkpointer (`AsyncSqliteSaver`) only supports async graph execution, but the frontend calls the graph synchronously (`chatbot.stream(...)`), which raises at runtime.
-Switched to a synchronous `PostgresSaver`, which also satisfies the PostgreSQL-backed-memory requirement.
-- Retrieval was pure FAISS similarity search; now a BM25 + FAISS `EnsembleRetriever` feeds a `CrossEncoderReranker` for higher-precision context.
+  `EnsembleRetriever` feeds a `CrossEncoderReranker` for higher-precision context.
 - The project was two flat scripts; it's now a proper `app/` package with